-2.4.2 Standards, Amendments and Interpretations issued but not yet effective and not early adopted
+2.4.2 Standards and Interpretations issued by the IASB but not yet adopted by the EU

-The following Standards, Amendments to Standards and Interpretations have been issued by International Accounting Standards Board ("IASB") but are not yet effective for annual periods beginning on 1 January 2023.
+The following Standards, Amendments to Standards and Interpretations have been issued by the International Accounting Standards Board ("IASB") but are not yet adopted for annual periods beginning on 1 January 2024.
 Those which may be relevant to the Group are set out below.
 The Group does not plan to adopt these Standards, Amendments and Interpretations early.